Skip to main content

 ☑ Does your public water system have either PFAS or manganese contamination?

-• PFAS contamination occurs when the result of a sample taken at an entry point in the water system contains either:
+• PFAS contamination occurs when the most result sample taken at an entry point in the water system contains:

-• PFOA or PFOS of 4 ng/L or greater, or
+• PFOA or PFOS of 2 ng/L or greater,

-• PFAS with a hazard index value (WI DHS or proposed EPA) of 1.0 or greater.
+• PFAS with the 2020 DHS hazard index value of 1.0 or greater.

 OR

-• Manganese contamination occurs when the most recent sample taken at an entry point or source water location in the water system has a sample result of 300 µg/L or greater.
+• Manganese contamination occurs when the most recent sample taken at an entry point in the water system has a sample result of 300 µg/L or greater.

 Project Eligibility